 Species Distributions

 The species included in this analysis exhibited a diversity of spatiotemporal distributions (Figure 1; see Appendix B for full spatiotemporal distributions and diagnostic plots).
 Alaska plaice (Figure 1L), saffron cod (Figure 1G), and yellowfin sole (Figure 1R) were restricted to the southeastern portion of the domain which includes Kotzebue Sound.
 Bryozoans (Figure 1N), tunicates (Figure 1Q), sculpins (Figure 1H), poachers (Figure 1E) and jellyfishes (Figure 1D) were more commonly observed in the middle of the domain around Point Hope.
 Purple-orange sea stars (Figure 1F) had a broad nearshore distribution along much of the coastline of the domain whereas eelpouts (Figure 1O), snailfishes (Figure 1I), and Bering flounder (Figure 1B) had more offshore distributions along the western edge of the domain.
-Gastropods .
-Arctic cod were commonly observed species with broad distributions across the domain (Figure 1A) but had higher densities at beam trawl stations in the northern part of the domain in 2019 compared to beam trawl stations in 2012 and 2017 (Appendix B2).
+Snails were commonly observed across the spatial domain across both gears (Appendix B14).
+Arctic cod were commonly observed with broad distributions across the domain (Figure 1A), although with higher densities at beam trawl stations in the northern part of the domain in 2019 compared to beam trawl stations in 2012 and 2017 (Appendix B2).
 Soft corals and sea anemones (Figure 1C) and walleye pollock (uncommonly observed; Figure 1M) had patchier distributions.
-Snow crab had higher off densities near the western boundary of the domain (Figure 1K) but were present in high densities in the northern part of the domain as well (Appendix B15).
+Snow crab had higher offshore densities near the western boundary of the domain (Figure 1K) but were present in high densities in the northern part of the domain as well (Appendix B15).